sarvagra/sarvagra/README.md

 ## About

-🎓 Second-year Data Science enthusiast merging theoretical knowledge with hands-on implementation in AI and Web Technologies.
+👋 Hi there!
+I'm a Data Science enthusiast merging theoretical knowledge with hands-on implementation in AI and Web Technologies.

 Technical Focus:
 Dedicated to mastering the intersection of Data Science, Machine Learning, and Deep Learning while building robust web solutions.
 Actively working on: